Exeter-Diabetes/CPRD-Codelists/readme.md

 # Exeter Diabetes codelists
 CPRD Aurum codelists from the Exeter Diabetes team.
+These include medcode (for use with the Observation table) and prodcode (for use with the Drug Issue table) lists, as well as ICD10 and OPCS4 codelists for use with linked HES APC data.
+We have also included Read and SNOMED codelists created during medcode list development (see Code list generation process below).

 All codelists are based on an October 2020 extract of CPRD Aurum; later versions may include extra medcodes/prodcodes not included here.

 Our scripts which use these codelists and the below algorithms to define cohorts and pull in relevant biomarker/comorbidity/sociodemographic information from CPRD Aurum can be found in our [CPRD-Cohort-scripts repository](https://github.com/Exeter-Diabetes/CPRD-Cohort-scripts).